Selling a House with Tenants in California - Easy Process for Landlords

 • Renters in California are entitled to voluntarily waive their tenant rights via independent agreement.
 For example, a tenant may become weary of the inconvenience associated with numerous showings and choose to walk away.
 Sometimes, landlords incentivize a tenant’s cooperation.
 As long as both parties are in agreement, such arrangements are legal.

 You have the absolute right to sell your property as quickly as you can in California, but remaining within the parameters of the law is paramount.
-By selling to a professional real estate investment company, you may be able to bypass the legal hassles while speeding up the process—a win-win from all perspectives.
+By selling to a professional real estate investment company, you bypass the legal hassles while speeding up the process—a win-win from all perspectives.

-Selling a rental property with tenants on a lease vs month to month
+Selling a rental house with renters on a lease vs month-to-month

 Just cause

-Typically, vacating a rental property is based on just cause, which refers to a legal reason for requiring a tenant to vacate a rental property, and can be either fault based or no fault.
+Typically, vacating a rental is based on just cause, which refers to a legal reason for requiring a tenant to vacate a rental, and can be either fault based or no fault.

 Fault-based just cause in California